wso2/docs-apk/en/docs/setup/uninstall.md

 - namespace: apk
 - version: 1.3.0

-### Instructions for Uninstalling APK
+### Instructions for Uninstalling Kubernetes Gateway

-To completely remove APK from your Kubernetes cluster, follow the steps given below.
+To completely remove Kubernetes Gateway from your Kubernetes cluster, follow the steps given below.

 1. Apply the following command.